Turmeric is widely used in cooking and gives Indian curry its flavor and yellow color. It is also used in mustard and to color butter and cheese.

 There are two types most commonly used, Alleppey and Madras.

-- Alleppy Turmeric has the highest color content and deepest flavor.
-Alleppy turmeric is a deep orange-yellow in color and has a flavor very close to fresh turmeric root.
-This is the best variety to use in cooking when the true flavor of turmeric is desired.
+Alleppy turmeric is a deep orange-yellow in color and has a strong earthly-bitter flavor and oily texture, high curcumin content (5%) and a fresh stronger flavor than Madras turmeric.
+It provides a deep orange color and is the best variety to use in cooking when the true flavor of turmeric is desired.

 Although turmeric has a distinctive flavor, when using it in curry and Chermoula blends it has amalgamating characteristics on the other spices it has been blended with.